 Door locks and hardware and cabling:

-Electric door locks may range from electric strikes, electromagnetic or maglocks, electric exit devices etc. The type of door lock is best determined based on the construction of each door.
+Electric door locks may range from electric strikes, maglocks (electromagnetic), electric exit devices etc. The type of door lock is best determined based on the construction of each door.
 Your installation of door locking mechanism should always comply with your building and fire codes and never prevents employees from freely exiting the building at any time.
 Door locks are powered by low voltage cabling that are needs to be planned before installing the access control system.

 Access control field Panel: